fhollenbach/Pols621_2020/index.md

 __All assignments are to be submitted electronically via email to fhollenbach@tamu.edu__

 ### COURSE DESCRIPTION:
+The goal of this course is to familiarize PhD students with the various existing approaches to comparative politics research.
+We will cover different strategies and methods of how to produce high quality research.
+The course is designed so that students will encounter a number of different perspectives on research in the field of comparative politics.
+Topics range from  concept formation, case selection, case studies, to concepts of causal inference, experiments, and mixed methods.
+Students will learn how to evaluate other scholars' research but also practice skills to develop their own research designs.
+While most readings focus on research design and methods, we will pursue a "hands-on" approach and read as well as replicate applied work (where possible).
+At the end students should understand the most common approaches to studying comparative politics in the discipline today.

 ### LEARNING OUTCOMES:
 At the end of the semester, after completing this course, students are expected to:

+- Understand problems of case selection
 - Understand the concept of causality and experimental designs
+- Understand methods commonly used for inference in observational settings
+- Have developed skills to critically evaluate research
+- Have develop skills for designing your their own research projects

 ### COURSE STRUCTURE & REQUIREMENTS:

 The class will meet once a week from 1:40pm to 4:30pm on Mondays.
-Generally you should classes to be about one hour of lecturing and 90 minutes of discussion.
-We will cover a variety of sometimes complicated concepts.
-I expect all of you to have __all__ of the *required* reading done before each class period.
+Generally you should expect classes to be about one hour of lecturing and 90 minutes of discussion.
+We will cover a variety of concepts, sometimes complicated.
+I expect you to have done __all__ of the *required* reading before sending discussion questions.
 Even when I lecture, I want you to ask questions and participate actively.
 In the second part of class we will discuss the readings and applications in more of a group setting.
 We will also try to work through example applications whenever possible.
-It is important that you familiarize yourself with R before the class starts.
+It is important that you somewhat familiarize yourself with R in the first few weeks of the semester.

 ###  GRADING & RESPONSIBILITIES: